seanlaw/seanlaw.github.io/_posts/uncategorized/2019-10-16-special-cron-job.md

     (crontab -l | grep -v "$APPDIR/run_monitor.sh"; echo "* * * * * $APPDIR/run_monitor.sh") | sort - | uniq - | crontab -
 {% endhighlight %}
 <br><br>
 Problem solved!
-It's a subtle bug that was hard to detecth/debug but an obvious one after you've spent some time thinking about it.
+It's a subtle bug that was hard to detect/debug but became obvious only after I spent some time thinking about it.
 I hope to never encounter this again!